banner

 • in developed countries, emissions are not falling fast enough

-Government actions are not in line with the promises given
+Government actions have not been in line with the promises given

 • government actions are completely at variance with the speed of change needed